Code-Institute-Submissions/PT-n-Podcaster/README.md

 #####  Structure

-The site is a scrolling site with 4 sections when viewed on a PC and 6 sections when viewed on a mobile.
-I wanted the site to be both interactive and accessible.
+The site is a scrolling and multiple pages site with 4 sections on the homepage and 3 seperate pages for the PT section, 1 seperate page for the POdcast section , a seperate page for About me and a seperate page for FAQ's.
+Originally I opted for a scrolling site, however when I realsied how much contnent i needed to out on the site, to try and messily limit it to a crolling site would have made the site look rushed, unprofessional and contribyte to a bad user experience.

+In my opinion the site is still very accessible and gives the user the freedom to venture into the aspects that they are interested in, with a click and those who know eactly what they are looking for can easily naivgate to the relevant pages.

 #####  Colour scheme
-I wanted the colour scheme of this project to be elicit emotions of; motivation ; conversation and health.
+I wanted the colour scheme of this project to elicit emotions of; motivation ; conversation and health.
 In order to achieve this difficult blend of emotions, i needed to carry out some research on the meanings and feelings assiciated with certain colours.
 I knew vaguely that green was associated with health because of new beginnings and seasonal indications from the spring months, but had no idea how best to convey the conversationalism with the podcast aspect of my site.
-I found <a href='https://www.templatemonster.com/blog/warm-cool-color-psychology-web-design/'>this</a> blog post, which explained that light blue had healing associations and it is also aesthetically very profesional, when placed with a range of other colours.
-To decide on what the other range of colours should look like, i turned to pinterest for some <a href='https://www.pinterest.co.uk/shamastock/wellness-color-palette-ideas/'> inspiration </a> I then used <a href= 'https://coolors.co/75b9be-a8ccc9-b3d6c6-dceab2-c7d66d-2f4b26'>coolors.com</a> to help me find a fitting colour scheme, incorporating all the emotions i desired.
+I found <a href='https://www.templatemonster.com/blog/warm-cool-color-psychology-web-design/'>this</a> blog post, which explained that purple had soothing sensual and imaginative!
+It is also aesthetically very profesional, when placed with a range of other colours.
+To decide on what the other range of colours should look like, i turned to pinterest for some <a href='https://www.pinterest.co.uk/shamastock/wellness-color-palette-ideas/'> inspiration </a> I then used <a href= 'https://coolors.co/'>coolors.co</a> to help me find a fitting colour scheme, incorporating all the emotions i desired.
+A screenshot of the colouor scheme canbe found <a href="assets/logos/palette.pdf">here.</a>

 ##### Logo:
-I used a very helpful <a href="https://studio.tailorbrands.com/business/52878134/wizard/editor?currentId=3400361333&logosStepId=326203893&origBrandVersionId=3400361333&originalIndex=0">tool</a> to create the logo.
+I decided to base my logo around the colour purple and then allow this to help me decide on the entire colour scheme.
+To design the temporary logo I used  <a href="https://hatchful.shopify.com/"> Hatchful.shopify.com</a> .
+Although this gave me a limited scope for design, I was able to use this tool to decide on a key image/ icon which ties both PT and Podcasting together..
+Headphones-they are instantly assiciated with exercise and also audio.
+I played around and came up with the logo you can at the top of this page.
+Alternatively the logo can be found <a href="assets/logos">here </a> Along with a screenshot of the creation process.
 I beleieved the logo should equally signify the importance of both of the skills i am using the website to advocate.
-I specifically chose sports looking headphones for the icon image as, they are instantly assiciated with exercise and also audio.

 ##### Fonts:
-I chose to use the fonts Lato and Montserrat.
+I chose to use the fonts <a href="https://fonts.google.com/specimen/Lato?sidebar.open=true&selection.family=Lato"> Lato</a> and <a href="https://fonts.google.com/specimen/Montserrat?selection.family=Lato|Montserrat&query=montser">Montserrat</a>.
 After looking at other fitness/ wellness or simply, health websited, i found the two fonts regularly appearing and realised that it was probably because they are easy to read and also have the scope to be pretty impactful.

 ##### Colours:
-I wanted the colours to exude health, professionalism and conversation.
-For this reason i decided on colour scheme 3, because it encapsulated all three aims. and would sit nicely beneath the logo.
+I wanted the colours to vary but also show continuity, this is why i made the background colour for the pT section on the home page, 'vermilion' and then the background colour for the corresponsding pt oages (outdoor.html, virtual.html and inHome.html) 'sage'.
+As there was only one seperate correspoding Podcast page (podcastJourney.html) I decided that tthey should have the continuity of the same colour ' dar slate gray', whih also complimented the accompanying pictures and videos very nicely.
+I used 'Onyx' as the font colour, on all the white background pages because i felt black was too harsha nd the slightl different 'Onyx' set the text and background colurs off nicely.